 41. Blind Man Divide students into two groups and place them on opposite sides of a large room with no physical obstacles.
 Prepare two sets of the same cards.
 (Introducing this game with color cards works really well.)
 Hand out the cards to each group, each student taking one card.
 Students cannot show their cards to anybody.
 Blindfold one set of students.
 The non-blindfolded students stand well-spaced and behind a line that cannot be crossed.
 The blindfolded students stand on the opposite side of the room and slowly begin moving toward the non-blindfolded players standing behind the line.
 Players begin by calling out the name of their card.
 (At first, players don’t know who their partner is on the opposite side of the room!)
 Players can only respond to each other if they hear the name of their card, and only by saying the name of the card in a back and forth fashion.
 The non-blindfolded players try to draw their blindfolded partner to them.
 The winner is the first pair to touch.
 This is a classic drama game that is great for listening and building trust among students.

 42. Dictation – This classic game is great for practicing grammar structures, vocabulary or topics.
 Put students in pairs or small groups.
-Display a copy of a text or topic you want your students to revise on the wall at one end of the classroom or outside the classroom.
+Display a copy of a text or topic you want your students to remember on the wall at one end of the classroom or outside the classroom.
 One student from the group has to go to the text, read, and memorize a sentence.
 She then returns to the group and tells the others what she read.
 Then the next student goes and reads the next line.
 Students continue until the text is completed.
 Then, groups swap their dictations and check how many errors have been made.

 As always, best of luck in your classes!